tomlurge/visionion/README.md

 **JSON schema**
 The above has been transformed into a JSON [schema](schema.json).

-		TODO	implemet the changes made above into the JSON schema

 If the outline above and the schema get out of sync, the *schema is authorative*.